EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr/ns-pbr.md

 Maximum value: 4094

 <b>srcIP</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>operator</b>
-Logical operator.
+Either the equals (=) or does not equal (!=) logical operator.
 Possible values: =, !=, EQ, NEQ

 <b>srcIPVal</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>srcPort</b>
 Port number or range of port numbers to match against the source port number of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

 <b>srcPortVal</b>
 Port number or range of port numbers to match against the source port number of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.
 Maximum value: 65535

 <b>destIP</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>destIPVal</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>destPort</b>
 Port number or range of port numbers to match against the destination port number of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

 <b>destPortVal</b>
 Port number or range of port numbers to match against the destination port number of an outgoing IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.
 Maximum value: 65535

 <b>nextHop</b>
 IP address of the next hop router or the name of the link load balancing virtual server to which to send matching packets if action is set to ALLOW.
 If you specify a link load balancing (LLB) virtual server, which can provide a backup if a next hop link fails, first make sure that the next hops bound to the LLB virtual server are actually next hops that are directly connected to the NetScaler appliance.
 Otherwise, the NetScaler throws an error when you attempt to create the PBR.
+The next hop can be null to represent null routes

 <b>nextHopVal</b>
 The Next Hop IP address or gateway name.